-For instance, your work order management system may identify parts or materials requirements, but it’s necessary to check with the inventory control system to check on availability.
+For instance, your work order management system may identify parts or materials requirements, but it's necessary to check with the inventory control system for availability.
 In some cases, it may be necessary to initiate purchase requests in order to acquire the inventory.
-Communicating customer order status data may entail links with invoicing or customer relationship management modules.
+Communicating customer order status data may entail links with invoicing or customer relationship management (CRM) modules.

 Different work order systems have different integration and data export capabilities.
 Assessing whether or not real-time or batch integration capabilities are needed, and which systems will accommodate the required approach is an important part of evaluating work order software.

 Different types of work order solutions exist on the market, designed for companies doing all sorts of different work.
 But there are industry-specific sub-categories of work order management that bear a closer look, in terms of understanding how they are optimized for particular industry requirements.

 Improved Enterprise Asset Management with IoT.
 In asset tracking, asset management software has an increasing potential for utilizing Internet of Things (IoT).
 Field service organizations have found that technicians can solve 10% of customer-reported issues without an on-site visit.
 This level of automation is expected to grow and improve asset performance management for all levels of customers.